Reuven Carlyle: Legislature

 Carlyle served as chair of the Senate Environment, Energy & Technology Committee, as well as a member of the Ways & Means and Rules Committee.
 Carlyle was re-elected in 2018 for a four-year term with 89.3% of the vote against Libertarian Bryan Simonson.

-Carlyle announced that he is not seeking re-election in 2022.
-The Seattle Times lauded Carlyle's public service.

 During Carlyle's years as committee chair, the Legislature has adopted among the most sweeping carbon legislation in the U.S. This includes: Climate Commitment Act (the second cap and invest carbon pricing legislation in anticipation of joining the Western Climate Initiative); Clean Fuel Standard; HEAL Act (environmental justice and equity), transportation package widely considered the greenest package in state history; commercial building standards; building efficiency standards, HFCs and more.
 Under the legislation, Washington is one of the few governments in the world with, in effect, binding and enforceable commitments to net zero policies and the regulatory framework to achieve the reductions.

 In 2024, during the campaign for Initiative 2117 to repeal the Climate Commitment Act, Carlyle played a leading role opposing the repeal effort.
 Carlyle represented the "No on 2117" position and debated initiative sponsor Brian Heywood at Seattle University.
 The initiative was defeated by voters 61.95% (no to repeal) to 38.05% (yes to repeal).

-In 2019, Carlyle successfully prime sponsored comprehensive clean energy legislation, SB 5116, to require all electric utilities in Washington to transition to a 100-percent, carbon-neutral electricity supply by 2030 and to 100-percent carbon-free electricity by 2045.
+In 2019, Carlyle prime sponsored comprehensive clean energy legislation, SB 5116, to require all electric utilities in Washington to transition to a 100-percent, carbon-neutral electricity supply by 2030 and to 100-percent carbon-free electricity by 2045.
 The bill was a cornerstone of Gov. Jay Inslee's climate agenda.

 In 2018, he was one of only seven senators to vote against the Legislature's public records bill that was ultimately vetoed by Gov. Jay Inslee following a public outcry by the state's media and the public.

 Carlyle's legislative priorities have been centered around budget policy and tax transparency, foster youth, higher education, energy and environmental priorities.
 In 2007, prior to his election, Carlyle authored the Passport to College Promise Program which was ultimately created by the Legislature.

 Carlyle was first elected to the Washington House of Representatives in 2008, representing the 36th legislative district as a Democrat.
 He was appointed to the state Senate in 2016 to succeed veteran Sen. Jeanne Kohl-Welles who was elected in 2015 to the King County Council.